smithgeoffrey/go-coop/docker/README.md

     EXPOSE 8081

     WORKDIR /app
-    COPY gobinary .
+    ADD gobinary .
     ADD ui/ ./ui/

     ENV PORT=8081
     CMD ["/app/gobinary"]
     EOF

-Rather than running `docker build . -t coop`, I let jenkins docker-build plugin it, setting `coop` as the plugin option called `Tag of the resulting docker image:`.
+Rather than running `docker build . -t coop`, I let the jenkins docker-build plugin do it, setting `coop` as the plugin option called `Tag of the resulting docker image:`.
 After build, I verified the image was inventoried via `docker images | grep coop`.
 From there, I used an interactive shell to poke around:

     docker run --rm -it coop sh